py5coding/py5book/content/osx_users.md

 -   The py5bot Jupyter kernel and some py5 magics cannot use the OpenGL renderers
 -   The render helper tools cannot use the OpenGL renderers
--   When using Jupyter notebooks, Sketches that use the default renderer will not appear as an icon on the dock at the bottom of the screen **TODO** verify this and explain below
+-   When using Jupyter notebooks, Sketches that use the default renderer will not appear as an icon on the dock at the bottom of the screen
 -   Ignore the warnings you see when exiting a Sketch ([Issue
     #6](https://github.com/hx2A/py5generator/issues/6))
 ```